blaulaub/katas/start-new-net-project-with-cli/README.md

 app update && apt install vim
 ```

-# Tasks
+## Tasks
 - create a new dotnet solution
-- create an executable project
+- create and add an executable project
-- create a test project
+- create and add a test project
-- create a central build properties file
+- create a central build properties file with some useful content

-# Questions
+## Questions
 - which directories and files will be produced?
 - what is the syntax to reference variables from the central build properties file in a project file?

-# Verify
+## Verify
 - build it
 - test it
 - execute it

-# Further reading
+## Further reading
 - The F# getting-started guide on dotnet CLI: <https://docs.microsoft.com/en-us/dotnet/fsharp/get-started/get-started-command-line>
 - About build customization: <https://docs.microsoft.com/en-us/visualstudio/msbuild/customize-your-build>

+# Kata: Solution

+Spoiler warning: anything below belongs to the solution of the kata.

+---

-# What you should have learned or remembered
+## What you should have learned or remembered
 - `dotnet new sln`
 - `dotnet new console`, `dotnet new nunit`
 - `dotnet sln add`
 - `Directory.Build.props`, `<Project>`, `<PropertyGroup>
 - `dotnet test`, `dotnet run --project`

-# Solution
+## Solution

 On the command line (for this kata, option `-lang "F#"` is optional):
 ```